-A poor safety record can damage your business, affect employee morale and productivity, reduce revenue and impact upon quality and customers.
-It can tarnish your company's brand and reputation-potentially to the point where it erodes client trust for those you supply.
+A poor safety record can damage your business, affect employee morale and productivity, reduce revenue and impact on quality of care and patients.
+It can tarnish your company's brand and reputation-potentially to the point where it erodes patient trust for those you supply.